-You will learn how to build a high-performing ART by becoming a servant leader and coach, and how to plan and execute a Program Increment (PI) planning event, the primary enabler of alignment throughout all levels of a SAFe organization.
+You will also learn how to build a high-performing ART by becoming a servant leader and coach, and how to plan and execute a Program Increment (PI) planning event, the primary enabler of alignment throughout all levels of a SAFe organization.
 After taking the SAFe Release Train Engineer (RTE) exam, you’ll certify as a SAFe 5 .1 Release Train Engineer.

 During this three-day course you will learn to: